 Ready for some (responsible) data roaming?

 Now that you know what data roaming is, and how to turn it on or off, you’re ready for some responsible roaming.
-Avoid random charges by using Mint Mobile’s international roaming UpRoam credits, where subscribers can add money to their international roaming balance in $5, $10 or $20 increments, so you’re always aware of how much you’re spending.
-Plus, credits never expire.
+Avoid random charges by using Mint Mobile’s Minternational Pass, which provides subscribers with high-speed data, calls and texts in over 180 countries worldwide.
 It makes traveling easier than ever.
 (But we can’t help you with that whole driving on the opposite side of the road thing.
 Sorry.)
-Discover which Mint plan is the right one for you via the nifty button below and enjoy the benefits of leaving big wireless behind…wherever you may roam.
+See if your next destination is eligible via the nifty button below and enjoy the benefits of leaving big wireless behind…wherever you may roam.